xsession/chsm/doc/project/code_flow.rst

 Introduction
 ************

-The zephyr Git repository has three types of branches:
+The chsm Git repository has two types of branches:

-main
+master
   Which contains the latest state of development

-topic-\*
+feature-\*
   Topic branches that are used for shared development of a new feature

-vx.y-branch
-  Branches which track maintenance releases based on a major release

 Development in topic branches before features go to mainline allows teams to work independently on a subsystem or a feature, improves efficiency and